darknecrocities/darknecrocities/README.md

 - **Innovative Projects:** From data pipelines to dynamic applications, I'm always up for a challenge!

 ## 💡 I’m Interested In
-- **Software Development**: Building and optimizing systems that scale.
 - **Data Science**: Analyzing data to extract meaningful insights.
 - **Data Engineering**: Designing and implementing robust data architectures.
 - **AI and Machine Learning**: Building and deploying scalable models and intelligent systems.